Octarine

 Custom metadata frontmatter for your notes

-• Writing: Monitor word count, publication status, and revision stages
+• Monitor word count and publication stages for writing

-• Personal Notes: Set reminders, mark favorites, and categorize topics
+• Set reminders and categorize topics for personal notes

 Property Types